 Finnegan's in Room 126, off the first floor entrance atrium, is a food services area for light refreshments and casual reading in the library building.
+The hours of operation aren not the same as the library's.

 Quiet and Collaborative Study Areas